sisoe24/nukeserversocket/README.md

 ## 1.3.
 Installation

-1. Download the repository via the releases page or by cloning it from GitHub.
+1. Download the repository via the [releases page](https://github.com/sisoe24/NukeServerSocket/releases) or by cloning it from GitHub.
-2. Move the folder inside your _~/.nuke_ directory or into a custom one.
+2. Place the folder inside the _~/.nuke_ directory or into a custom one.
 3. Write `import NukeServerSocket` into your _menu.py_.

 NOTES

 - If you use a custom plugin path, add the path in your init.py: `nuke.pluginAddPath('custom/path')`
 - The folder name must be named **NukeServerSocket**.
+- If you use [Nuke Tools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools), use the command `Nuke Tools: Add NukeServerSocket`.

 ## 1.4.
 Usage

 ### 1.4.1.
-1.4.1.Execute code
+Execute code

 ![Execute Code](images/execute_code.gif)